davidmingueza98/ork-island/README.md

 # ork-island

 ## Introduction
-Ork Island was a project from EDA course (Estructura de Dades i Algorisme) of my college back in 2017.
+Ork Island was a project from EDA course (Estructura de Dades i Algorismes) of my college back in 2017.
 This game provides a platform to learn about data structures and design an algorithm with the most optimal strategy on a multiplayer competitive game.